NumEconCopenhagen/projects-2023-valros/README.md

 1. Inaugural project; We solve the consumer problems given in the assignment.
 2. Data project; We fetch data from **House Stock Watcher** and **Yahoo finance** and show that several representatives in recent years have outperformed the S&P 500.
 3. Model project; We model the Solow model and extend it with a limited exhaustible resource and model a shock to the simulated economy.
+4. Exam project; We solve the exam assignment.